Lee Elementary School of Technology / World Studies

 On September 12, 2017, the school caught fire shortly after power was restored to the area.
 The school had been closed, along with all other schools in Hillsborough County, due to Hurricane Irma.
 The flames began in the central section of the building on the second floor and spread quickly.
 It is unclear as to what caused the fire, but because the power had been out in the area following Hurricane Irma, it is possible that the fire began due to electrical issues that were previously undetected and not due to arson.
 At this point, the building appears to be a total loss.
 Students, faculty, and staff will spend the remainder of the 2017/18 school year and all of the 2018/19 school year on the campus of nearby Lockhart Elementary Magnet School.

 On October 16, 2018, the Hillsborough County School Board voted unanimously to have the school rebuilt, using the preserved surviving exterior.

+Reconstruction started in December 2019 and the school reopened in January 2021 as Tampa Heights Elementary School.